xcore/sc_spdif/module_spdif_tx/doc/overview.rst

 Overview
 ========

-The S/PDIF transmit module supports transmission of upto 2 channels of audio at 24 bit resolution at the following frequencies.
+The S/PDIF transmit component supports transmission of upto 2 channels of audio at 24 bit resolution at the following frequencies.

 * 44.1 KHz
 * 48 KHz